kevinabouhanna/Overlook/README.md

   - Change Performance Metrics card's image

 - Dev Features:
+  - Use Partytown for GTM + Hotjar integration (helps with multithreading)
+    - Use simple cookie consent [https://github.com/orestbida/cookieconsent](https://github.com/orestbida/cookieconsent), with Cookie preferences in the footer
   - Setup Decap CMS with admin authentication to edit testimonials
   - Move component-specific styles to their components
     - Move SVGs to assets, don't add SVG in the html, import it instead
   - Add primary, secondary and tertiary to colors
     - Use Panda CSS (supports tokenization)
     - Tokenize the design system
   - Use Google's Rich Results Test or Schema Markup Validator to verify your schema markup
+  - Test Accessibility using Axe